Pronkle/Pronkle/README.md

 ## Hallo!

-I'm a freshman at the University of Michigan intending to study Computer Engineering.
+I'm a freshman at the University of Michigan studying Electrical Engineering and Computer Science.
 I did FRC and am currently a member of The Michigan Mars Rover Team and the MaizeBus dev team (download :D).

 Fun Fact: I play a lot of Tetris :)